Pixel-HQ-Bot-Development/pixels-slave/README.md

 At the moment, no, this is a private bot for the discord server only, but we are in the process of making a public bot, Bulica

 ## What is happening with this bot? (all that Bulica Stuff)
-this bot will still be worked on and refiened even with the public bot "Bulica" in progress, until completion
+This bot will still be worked on and refined even with the public bot "Bulica" in progress, until completion

 ## Self hosting